Hugh Archibald Clarke: Early life

 Hugh Archibald Clarke was born in Toronto, Ontario, Canada in 1839.
 Clarke was exposed to music at a very young age, this interest is edified by his father, James Paton Clarke, who was a Mus.
 Doc. of Oxford University.
 At the age of twelve, Clarke began to play the organ at his church.

 After Clarke and his wife, Jane Searle, immigrant to Philadelphia, Pennsylvania, he volunteered as the organist at the Second Presbyterian Church for 22 years.

 In Pennsylvania, Clarke established himself as an organist and teacher.
 In 1875, he was appointed professor of music at the University of Pennsylvania and remained an instructor there for 50 years.
 Eventually, he was named head of the School of Fine Arts in 1920.
 He also formed and led the university's Abt Male Chorus.
+His pupils included William W. Gilchrist, Preston Ware Orem, and Edward M. Zimmerman.

 Clarke became known as one of the earliest specialists in music theory in North America, the other being John Knowles Paine who taught at Harvard University.
-Some of his known students include William Wallace Gilchrist, John Sylvanus Thompson, and Clarke's own daughter, the literary critic and composer Helen A. Clarke.
+Some of his known students include William W. Gilchrist, John Sylvanus Thompson, and Clarke's own daughter, the literary critic and composer Helen A. Clarke.

 Clarke died in Philadelphia, Pennsylvania in 1927 at the age of 88.